 - Arbitral proceedings are generally more costly, considering the tribunal and administrative fees.

 - Arbitration awards must be ratified by the courts to be enforceable.
-This can cause delays and extra costs in the enforcement of an award, although the position has improved with the introduction of the Arbitration Law.
+This can cause delays and extra costs in the enforcement of an award, although the position has improved with the introduction of the Arbitration Law in Dubai.

 If the arbitration clause was not clear in the agreement, how do I know if I should proceed to DIAC?

-You should submit a request called an order on petition arbitration in Dubai Court and based on the order, the Court shall decide if it needs to be transferred to DIAC.
+You should first raise a case in Dubai Courts with the best lawyer in Dubai and the Judge shall decide if the case will proceed in Dubai Courts or it needs to be transferred to DIAC.